 There is a solution though.
 Google Home can also be used as a Bluetooth speaker.
 Just ask Google Home to turn on Bluetooth and make it discoverable.
 Connect your mobile and use your favorite app to listen and manage podcasts.
 You can also use Google Assistant.
 This will give you more control over your podcasts.

 So, for example, when I say ‘play the latest episode of 99% Invisible to Google Assistant on Android, here is what I see.

 You can manage podcasts, play, and subscribe to it, visit the website or add a shortcut to your home screen.
 Then you can use Goole Home to either resume from where you left on your mobile phone as we discussed in point 1, or you can use Google Home as a Bluetooth device to listen to podcasts from via your Android phone.

 As you can see, you have more control with the second option.
 Get the Google Podcasts App link on the menu will take you to Play Store.
 The app is nothing to brag about but does offer more options than Google Home device.
 Expect it to get better with time though.

 Google Home and Amazon Alexa are in a race to dominate the households of tech-savvy individuals across the world.
 Google Home is winning the race because it integrates tightly with other Google services like search, music, videos, and podcasts.

-When you talk about Google Home Padcasts support, there are more than one ways to stream and listen to podcasts on Google Home.
+When you talk about Google Home Podcasts support, there is more than one way to stream and listen to podcasts on Google Home.
 You can either use it to search and find podcasts that you want to listen to, resume playing from where you left off in other devices, or simply use it as a Bluetooth speaker.
 The choice is yours.

 Google Home’s real strength comes from all the data that Google Search has collected over the last few decades.
 This is what makes it so powerful and useful.
 How are you using your Google Home device?